-Most personal injury cases settle out of court.
-Learn how lawyers negotiate and settle cases without having to resort to litigation.
+Most of our cases settle out of court.
+Learn how personal injury lawyers negotiate and settle cases without having to resort to litigation.

 Truth be told – negotiating a settlement without litigation is in everyone’s best interest – even for the party who allegedly caused your injury.

 Because it avoids court.
 And court costs everyone time and money.

 So with just about every personal injury claim, the defendant is almost always willing to settle.